-Watch the Introduction to the Orientation to Mercy program and Module 1 video clip here.
+Watch the Introduction to Orientation to Mercy and the Module 1 video clip here.

 In this module, we explore the story of Catherine McAuley, her life and the events that led to her founding the Sisters of Mercy.
 We reflect on what inspired and motivated her to do the things that she did.